The McCauley, Gadd and Ford Families: Full Research

 Christchurch Town Halls

 The life of Elijah Gadd in New Zealand is quite well documented.
 As one of the early settlers in Christchurch, he set up quarrying and brickmaking businesses in the Heathcote Valley/Hillsborough area.
-Having built the first town hall in Christchurch in 1857, he provided stone for the second, bigger town hall completed in 1864.
+He has been recorded ( see Appendices 3 and 4 below) as having built the first town hall in Christchurch, a wooden structure, in 1857 but that appears incorrect since there is little evidence that he had yet arrived in New Zealand at that time.
+What is clear is that he provided stone for and built the second, bigger town hall completed in 1864.
 Elijah was not, however, always successful with his bids for business as two of his letters to the Lyttleton Times indicate.
 In the edition of 31 October 1863 he writes as follows:

 "Sir, Allow me through your columns to ask upon what principle the tenders for public works are decided.
 Is it to defraud the public of their time and money that tenders are advertised; or is it to squander the money of the citizens to the benefit of some chosen individual?
 I ask the question because my tender for the 80 grey stones required by the Council for street marks, at 2s 4d per yard, was rejected, whilst the tender of another man at 3s was accepted.
 Why was my tender refused?
 For the last five years I have quarried more stone and done more mason's work than all the men in Canterbury.
 I am personally known to Mr. Holmes, the Railway contractor, and Mr. Brown, contractor for the Union Bank, who can testify the truth of my statement.
 Your obedient servant, Elijah Gadd, Quarryman and Stone Mason".